 Ginger Peanut Chicken Noodle Soup

-The Hero Ingredient: Traditional chicken noodle soup is completely upgraded by the ginger flavors in this warm winter meal.
+The Hero Ingredient: Traditional chicken noodle soup is completely upgraded by the ginger flavors in this warm winter meal by Half Baked Harvest.
 It has just the right amount of spice paired with other ingredients like shredded chicken, vegetables, egg noodles, and roasted peanuts.

 The Pro Tip: "You can keep the broth on the stove or in the slow cooker all day long, then just boil some noodles and serve," Gerard of Half Baked Harvest points out.